gsoft-inc/sg-orbit/README.md

 If the package is consumed by the website, add the package to the [setup-website-yarn-links.js](https://github.com/gsoft-inc/sg-brand/blob/master/website/scripts/setup-website-yarn-links.js) script.

+#### React components

+If you're package is a new React component, please read the following blabla.

 ### Add a new Yarn script

 When adding a new script, there is a few rules to follow.